How can I get a copy of my tenancy agreement?

 Once you have contacted us to provide notice of ending your tenancy then we will give you a checklist to help guide you through the process of leaving your home.
 You will also be provided with a guide on the state which the property should be left in, and the procedure for returning your keys to us once your notice period has expired.

-To request a NTQ form, or find out more, please contact our Service Centre on 020 7613 8080 or email email@example.com.
+To find out more about the next steps please call the Service Centre on 020 7613 8080 or email firstname.lastname@example.org.

 How do I get my deposit back upon leaving my property?